-The notes will be senior unsecured obligations of the Company and will rank equal in right of payment to all of the Company's other senior unsecured indebtedness from time to time outstanding (including the Company's \$10.5 million Amended and Restated Unsecured Senior Promissory Note, dated as of July 5, 2023, and the existing notes).
-Because the notes will not be secured by any of the Company's assets, they are effectively subordinated to any future secured indebtedness of the Company to the extent of the value of the assets securing such indebtedness.
-The notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries because the notes will be obligations exclusively of the Company and will not be guaranteed by any of the Company's subsidiaries.
+The notes will be senior unsecured obligations of the Company and will rank equal in right of payment to all of the Company's other senior unsecured indebtedness from time to time outstanding (including the Company's \$10.5 million Amended and Restated Unsecured Senior Promisery Note, dated as of July 5, 2023, and the existing notes).
+Because the notes will not be secured by any of the Company's assets, they are effectively subordinated to any future secured indebtedness of the Company's uses the notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries because the notes will be obligations exclusively of the Company and will not be guaranteed by any of the Company's subsidiaries.